spring-cloud-services-samples/animal-rescue/roadmap/002-natural-language-adoption-inquiry-PLAN.md

         options:
           model: gpt-4o
           temperature: 0.7
+    mcp:
+      client:
+        stdio:
+          servers:
+            animal-rescue-backend:
+              command: ./gradlew
+              args: [":backend:bootRun"]
 ```

 The API key is read from an environment variable, never hardcoded.
+The MCP client configuration tells the chat server how to connect to the backend's MCP server.
+The exact transport (stdio vs. HTTP/SSE) depends on how the backend's `spring-ai-starter-mcp-server` is configured -- adjust accordingly.

 ### Step 6: Update the Frontend -- HTTP Client